clovenbradshaw-ctrl/hyphae/manual.md

 ### Reusing Roles

 Once you've created a role, it's available for all activities in all flows.
 If you're creating another writing activity, just select the existing "Content Writer" role instead of creating a duplicate.

+### Editing Activities After Creation

+Made a typo or discovered a better framing?
+Click the **Edit** button on an activity card (pencil icon) while it's still active.
+You can update:

+- The activity title
+- The deliverable description
+- The assigned role (pick an existing role or create a new one on the fly)

+Edits keep the activity in place so you preserve its history and existing dependencies.

+### Removing Activities You Don't Need

+If an activity is no longer relevant, click the **Delete** button (trash icon).
+Deleting:

+- Removes the activity card from the flow
+- Cleans up any edges connected to it so nothing stays blocked

+This action can't be undone, so use it when you're confident the work is obsolete.

 ---